CodeForPhilly/datahack2020/README.md

 # 2020 Opioid Data Hackathon

-> 📢: See this page with a table of contents at https://codeforphilly.github.io/datahack2020/
+> 📢: See this page with a table of contents at https://codeforphilly.github.io/datahack2020/.
+Be sure to join the #data-hack-chat channel of [Code for Philly's Slack](https://codeforphilly.org/chat).

 ## Description